LucasCegielski/natural_art/README.md

 ## Database

-- Throughout the development of the project I was using  Using Django SQL database SQLite and in Heroku I have used a PostgreSQL database for deployment.
+- Throughout the development of the project and as per the course's Boutique Ado videos, I was using  Using Django SQL database SQLite and in Heroku I have used a PostgreSQL database for deployment.

 ### Product App